KRiMSONi/CS4371-JailbreakBench/README.md

 ## How to use this code
+  The README.md file in Program Code (folder) contains more details about the functoinality of the code, and variations of how to use our code.

   Ensure that you have python downloaded.
 Our code works without issue on versions 3.11.9 through 3.13.

   The `jailbreakbench` package can be installed by running the following command: